Manquia/Distillery/Control.md

 Tier 4.00: Execution Stack
 ==========================
-The stack refers to a block of memory that is used during execution to store local variables and return addresses all calls.
-A stack's size can range from a few hundred bytes to dynamically expanding to infinite size depending on your environment.
+The stack refers to a block of memory that is used during execution to store local variables.
+A stack's size can range from a few hundred bytes to many megabytes or even be setup to dynamically expand depending on your environment and programming language.

-The main thread (the execution line which calls the entry point) has a stack whose properties are often defined by the compiler.
+The main thread (the execution line which calls the program entry point) has a stack whose properties are often defined statically by at compile-time.

-(extra) On modern CPU's the stack's memory is often a block of contiguous memory in RAM.
-Nothing special about it aside from its purpose.
+In some environments you may change the read and write permissions on a stack's memory when it's thread is frozen or set to sleep.
+This can be useful for detecting memory corruption but tends to make context switching between threads more expensive.

 Teir 4.01: Long Jump
 ====================